SysKitTeam/docs-insights/get-to-know-insights/performance-screen.md

 ---
-description: Detailed overview on how the SysKit Insights collects and presents farm performance data.
+description: Detailed overview on how the Syskit Insights collects and presents farm performance data.
 ---

 # Performance Screen

-SysKit Insights collects performance data by default.
+Syskit Insights collects performance data by default.
 This behaviour can be modified in the settings.
 Additionally user can change the performance data collection interval.
 The default value is 60 seconds.

-The SysKit Insights Agent relies on performance counters to monitor the server performance.
-The SysKit Insights calculates the following server status:
+The Syskit Insights Agent relies on performance counters to monitor the server performance.
+The Syskit Insights calculates the following server status:

 * Healthy – colored green
 * Warning – colored yellow